-Policy No. BOPP 3.5

-Subject: AMERICANS WITH DISABILITIES ACT (ADA)
+Policy No. BOPP 3.5 Chapter 3: HUMAN RESOURCES Page 3 of 3 Subject: AMERICANS WITH DISABILITIES ACT (ADA)

 - 2. DOC Human Resources will act promptly to investigate and resolve all employee and public related ADA requests, complaints, and grievances. - 3.
 A request may be denied if the accommodation would result in undue financial or administrative burdens, constitute a direct threat, endanger the health or safety of any person, or fundamentally alter the inherent nature of the BOPP's business.
 After considering all resources, if a request is denied for these reasons, there must be a written statement outlining the reasons for the denial.